Court Administrator: Job Description, Duties and Salary

 Financial management tasks can include establishing and submitting budgets to the legislature, disbursing money in the budget to the appropriate court sectors and overseeing the court's accounting practices.
 Administrators also establish and implement facility maintenance, management and operations plans, such as deciding where divisions of the court are located in the court building.

-If a court is anticipating building a new structure or renovating a portion of its building, the administrator may also oversee those changes.
-Some administrators are also responsible for the information technology aspects of the court, including determining the types of computers and networks the court uses.
+If a court is anticipating building a new structure or renovating a portion of its building, the administrator also might oversee those changes.
+Some administrators also are responsible for the information technology aspects of the court, including determining the types of computers and networks the court uses.

-Court administrators may act as managers for non-judicial staff, such as clerks of court, assistant clerks of court and other general employees.
+Court administrators might act as managers for non-judicial staff, such as clerks of court, assistant clerks of court and other general employees.
 This includes establishing hiring, training and firing practices.
-They can also run the court's communication, which includes speaking with the public about the court's activities or acting as a liaison for the court.
+They also can run the court's communication, which includes speaking with the public about the court's activities or acting as a liaison for the court.

 Salary can depend on the number and size of the courthouses under the administrator's management, as well as education and experience.
-According to the website Payscale.com, court administrators made a median salary of $49,200 as of February 2014.
+According to PayScale.com, court administrators made a median annual salary of $53,755 as of September 2014.

 Related to Court Administrator: Job Description, Duties and Salary